JeremyRubin/utxos.org/content/signals.md

-Open an [issue](https://github.com/jeremyrubin/utxos.org/issues/new) or a [pull request](https://github.com/JeremyRubin/utxos.org/pulls) on GitHub to modify or create an entry for your organization.
+Open an [issue](https://github.com/jeremyrubin/utxos.org/issues/new) or a [pull request](https://github.com/JeremyRubin/utxos.org/pulls) on GitHub to modify or create or modify an entry for you or your organization.
+All listings have been individually confirmed by Jeremy Rubin where a statement is either missing or ambiguous.

 ### Developers & Individuals
 > Developers & Individuals include the programmers behind Bitcoin Core,